-15. Capacitive Sense (CS0)
+13. Capacitive Sense (CS0)

-The Capacitive Sense subsystem uses a capacitance-to-digital circuit to determine the capacitance on a port pin.
+The Capacitive Sense subsystem included on the C8051F800/1/3/4/6/7/9, C8051F810/2/3/5/6/8/9, C8051F821/2/4/5/7/8, C8051F830/1/3/4 uses a capacitance-to-digital circuit to determine the capacitance on a port pin.
 The module can take measurements from different port pins using the module's analog multiplexer.
+The multiplexer supports up to 16 channels.
+See SFR Definition 13.9.
+"CS0MX: Capacitive Sense Mux Channel Select" on page 81 for channel availability for specific part numbers.
 The module is enabled only when the CS0EN bit (CS0CN) is set to 1.
 Otherwise the module is in a low-power shutdown state.
 The module can be configured to take measurements on one port pin or a group of port pins, using auto-scan.
-A selectable gain circuit allows the designer to adjust the maximum allowable capacitance.
-An accumulator is also included, which can be configured to average multiple conversions on an input channel.
+An accumulator can be configured to accumulate multiple conversions on an input channel.
 Interrupts can be generated when CS0 completes a conversion or when the measured value crosses a threshold defined in CS0THH:L.

-Figure 15.1.
+Figure 13.1.
 CS0 Block Diagram

-15.1.
+13.1.
 Configuring Port Pins as Capacitive Sense Inputs

-In order for a port pin to be measured by CS0, that port pin must be configured as an analog input (see "28.
-Port Input/Output" ).
-Configuring the input multiplexer to a port pin not configured as an analog input will cause the capacitance-to-digital converter to output incorrect measurements.
+In order for a port pin to be measured by CS0, that port pin must be configured as an analog input (see "23.
+Port Input/Output").
+Configuring the input multiplexer to a port pin not configured as an analog input will cause the capacitive sense comparator to output incorrect measurements.